What is a stroke?

 - Brief loss or change of consciousness, such as fainting, confusion, seizures, or coma

-A TIA can cause many of the same symptoms as a stroke.
-But TIA symptoms are passing.
+A TIA is a serious condition and can cause many of the same symptoms as a stroke.
+But TIA symptoms pass, while stroke symptoms don’t.
 They can last for a few minutes or up to 24 hours.
 Call for medical help right away if you think someone is having a TIA.
-It may be a warning sign that a stroke is about to occur.
+An immediate medical evaluation is critical because the TIA symptoms may be a warning sign that a stroke is about to occur.
 But not all TIAs are followed by a stroke.

 Get help FAST